garado/tinyprojects/README.md

 # tinyprojects
-too small to warrant their own repos
+Projects too small to warrant their own repos.